 Whether it's working as a wetlands specialist at an environmental consulting firm, or a scientist at the state or national park service, or as an environmental planning manager for one of the state's 58 counties, there is no shortage of work to be done here.

 And those positions are well-paid.
-According to the Bureau of Labor Statistics, a soil scientist working on crop studies in the Central Valley could make more than $86,000 a year, while conservation scientists and foresters can expect a salary in the mid-70s.
-Environmental and geoscientists do even better… both earn salaries around the $90,000 mark, and many in private industry will move well into six-figures.
+According to the Bureau of Labor Statistics, a soil scientist working on crop studies in the Central Valley could make more than $78,710 a year, while conservation scientists and foresters can expect a salary over $80,000.
+Environmental and geoscientists do even better… both earn salaries over the $90,000 mark, and many in private industry will move well into six-figures.